 The general unrest in the United States reported in the evening news and in print is indicative of many hearts that, as Augustine expressed it, have not found their rest in Thee.
 The complications, deaths, and drain on patience wrought by Covid are disturbing, and it seems that no matter what the issue may be, everyone is mad about something.
 The world needs to turn to the One who brings rain to fall on the just and the unjust (Matthew 5:45); the One upon whose earth everyone walks and lives as He graciously allows use of His cattle upon a thousand hills (Psalm 50:10); the One in whom all live and move and have their being (Acts 17:28); but most of all, the One who sent His only begotten Son to be tempted, live perfectly, and die on the cross for His people (1 Peter 2:24; Hebrews 9:12).
 Four-hundred years after those brave and bold Pilgrims thanked God for his care as they built Plymouth guided by their constitution called the Mayflower Compact, this Thanksgiving Christians should celebrate God’s goodness and trust him to continue caring for them.
 One final thought is constitutions are only as good as the people who submit to and apply them.
 If a nation or a denomination does not take its constitution seriously as the source document governing all other law, then it becomes merely a historical document of quaint and passing interest.

-The author’s articles, “Pilgrims and Plymouth: 400 Years Later,” posted October 19, 2020, and “Thanksgiving: 400 Years Later,” posted November 18, 2021, have been made available through the courtesy of the editors of reformation21.
+The author’s articles, “Pilgrims and Plymouth: 400 Years Later,” posted October 19, 2020, and “Thanksgiving: 400 Years Later,” posted November 18, 2021, have been made available through the courtesy of the editors of Place For Truth.
 Both of these articles are more specifically concerned with the Pilgrims and Thanksgiving and it is suggested you read the 2020 article before the 2021.
 Both the reformation21 articles were written from two motives–first, the Pilgrims are not truthfully presented by many modern historians due to a presuppositional disposition against anything associated with the Puritans, and secondly, some of us who are Christians expect too much in life and are not always as grateful to the Lord as we should be.
 There is a bit of overlap between the articles, but not much.
-A catalog of the author’s articles on reformation21 is available here.

 Notes—The header image with Second Church, Philadelphia, at its center is, along with the picture of General Washington, from the Digital Collection of the New York Public Library; note the Washington portrait caption calls him General Washington, his preferred title.
 The Witherspoon portrait is from the www.
 The statistics in the first paragraph date to 1780 and are from Edwin S. Gaustad, Historical Atlas of Religion in America, 1962; the statistics are likely dated due to later studies and later editions by Gaustad, but the numbers still show the relative size of the Presbyterian Church.
 When the Lutheran and Reformed denominations are added to the statistical balance, the nation was decidedly confessional.
 The other churches in Gaustad’s table are in order of size, largest to smallest: Baptist (third), Anglican, Lutheran, German Reformed, Dutch Reformed, and Roman Catholic.
 Information about Washington’s inauguration is from “George Washington’s First Inaugural Address, April 30, 1789” on The Center for Legislative Archives website; images of his written inaugural speech are there as well.
 The National Constitution Center blog has a brief summary of the process with dates significant to the Constitution in the entry “The Day the Constitution was ratified;” June 21, 2021 by NCC Staff.
 Information about the first election of George Washington is available at “Presidential Election of 1789” on the website, George Washington’s Mount Vernon.
 The exact wording in the Constitution for its name is, “do ordain and establish this Constitution for the United States of America,” which shows even more the parallel with The Constitution of the Presbyterian Church in the United States of America.